Cornell-MAE-UG/fa25-portfolio-eh697/_projects/2025-engrd2210-portfolio-assignment.md

 **1. Calculating the efficiency of the engine, modeling it as a ideal air standard Otto Cycle**

-**2. Calculate differences in ideal air-standard efficiency between the stock 14HP engine and the limitted 10HP configuration.**
+**2. Calculate differences in work and heat of the stock 14HP engine and the limited 10HP configuration, and calculate how the limiting is specified.**

 **3. Compare both of these ideal efficiencies to the efficiency of the engine in real operating conditions**